drhayes/drhayes.io/content/posts/gemini-rising-ai-goap/index.md

 description: My exploration of goal-oriented action planning and why I eventually decided not to use it.
 ---

 This post is the (long overdue) third post in a series I'm writing about [scripting the AI in my game, Gemini Rising][grai].
-This one is about goal-oriented action planning, or <abbr title="goal-oriented action planning">GOAP</abbr>.
+This one is about goal-oriented action planning, or {{< abbr GOAP "goal-oriented action planning" >}}.

 <!--more-->